-19. Security Exceptions
+20. General Security Exceptions

 The System Administration and Institutions shall implement procedures for granting and documenting security exceptions in accordance with 1 TAC §§ 202.71, 202.72, and 202.73.
 The Information Security Officer, with the approval of the institution of higher education head or his or her designated representative, may issue exceptions to information security requirements or controls.
 The Information Security Officer will coordinate exceptions and compensating controls with information and service owners.
 Any such exceptions shall be justified, documented, and communicated as part of the risk assessment process.
+The UNT System Office of the Chief Information Security Officer will provide an approval or rejection of a request for security exception to the custodial department.
+The UNT System Office of the Chief Information Security Officer may revoke security exceptions at any time.

-20. Sanctions for Violations
+21. Sanctions for Violations